Mo Johnston: Everton

-On 18 November 1991, Johnston signed to Everton for £1.5m, forming a three-man strikeforce alongside Tony Cottee and Peter Beardsley.
+On 18 November 1991, Johnston signed to Everton for £1.5M, forming a three-man strikeforce alongside Tony Cottee and Peter Beardsley.
 He scored seven goals in 21 league games as Everton finished mid table in the 1991–92 campaign of the First Division.
-Johnston scored three goals in 13 games as Everton finished 13th in the first season of the new Premier League.
+Johnston scored three goals in 13 games as Everton finished 13th in the first season of the new Premier League, losing his place in the first team to new signing Paul Rideout.
+One of his goals in the 1992–93 season came in a 3–0 away win over Manchester United in the second game of the Premier League season.

 Despite the departure of Peter Beardsley to Newcastle United in the close season, Johnston remained out of the team during the 1993–94 campaign as manager Howard Kendall reverted to the traditional 4–4–2 formation and partnered Tony Cottee with Paul Rideout in attack.

 In October 1993, Johnston was given a free transfer when attempts to sell him failed.

 Return to Scottish football

-Johnston returned to Scotland with Edinburgh club Hearts, making 31 appearances in his first season and scoring four goals.
+Johnston returned to Scotland with Edinburgh club Heart of Midlothian, making 31 appearances in his first season and scoring four goals.
 He found himself out of the team the following season and was given another free transfer in February 1995 after a long dispute over the settlement of his contract.
 Joining Falkirk, he scored one goal in the remainder of that season and five in the next season as Falkirk were relegated from the Scottish Premier Division.

 MLS

-In 1996 Johnston moved to the United States and Major League Soccer, signing with the Kansas City Wiz (later renamed the Wizards).
+In 1996, Johnston moved to the United States and Major League Soccer, signing with the Kansas City Wiz (later renamed the Wizards).
 He scored 31 goals in 149 games for the club, adding a goal in 15 playoff games.
 He was part of the Wizards team that won the MLS Cup in 2000.